mariyambj/mariyambj/README.md

-👋 Hi,I am Mariyam Biju
+👋 Hi,I'm Mariyam Biju

 🌱 Currently learning MCA
-⚡️ Unexpected arrival, but already finding my foots
-🚀 Progressing one step at a time
+⚡️ Eventhough it was an unexpected arrival, I'm already finding my footing 🚀 Progressing one step at a time